Poet, performer, teaching artist.

 • Finalist, 2023 Pamet River Prize (YesYes Books, 2024)

-• Winner, Judith Markowitz Award for Exceptional New LGBTQ Writers (Lambda Literary, 2023)
+• Winner, Judith Markowitz Award for Exceptional New Writers (Lambda Literary, 2023)

 • Finalist, California Book Award (California Commonwealth Club, 2023)